nemac/climate-explorer/html/ceui/README.md

             // 'opacity' will be the new opacity value, in the range 0.0 (fully transparent)
             // to 1.0 (fully opaque).
         },
+	layerInfoSelect : function(id) {
+	    // The UI calls this function whenever the user selects the info button that
+	    // appears next to a layer. 'id' will be the id of the selected layer.
+	},
         topicSet : function(topicId) {
             // The UI calls this function whenever the user chooses a new topic in the
             // "Topics" menu; "topicId" is the id of the newly selected topic.